Brands like Nike, Coach, and Gap are destroying the Amazon with their leather products

 You probably already know that leather is bad for the planet.
 But did you know that it’s also directly tied to the deforestation of the Amazon rainforest?

-That’s the main finding of a new report from sustainability nonprofits Slow Factory Foundation and Stand.earth.
+That’s the main finding of a new report from sustainability organizations Slow Factory Foundation and Stand.earth.
 The researchers found that the Amazon is currently being plowed down by cattle farmers who produce leather for the fashion industry.
-By closely tracking the leather exports and customs data, they identified dozens of fashion brands whose factories source hides from the Amazon, including Nike, Adidas, American Eagle Outfitters, H&M, Zara, Coach, and Cole Haan.
+By closely tracking the leather exports and customs data, they identified dozens of fashion brands whose factories source hides from the Amazon, including Nike, Adidas, H&M, Zara, and Coach.

 The Amazon rainforest is an important weapon in our fight against global warming; its destruction reduces the ability to absorb carbon dioxide, thereby moderating climate change.
 And by sourcing leather from the Amazon, fashion brands are actively contributing to the problem.
 However, the study’s authors also say that these same fashion labels have the power to change this by choosing more sustainable leather alternatives.